mikem8891/learn-fea/src/basic_finite_element.md

 </la-tex><br>
 </div>

-<p>The strain and stress can be approximated using the equations below.</p>
+The strain and stress can be approximated using the equations below.

 <la-tex display="block">
   \mathbf{\epsilon}\approx\sum_i{\mathbf{B}_i \mathbf{u}_i(t)}